alfredwesterveld/php-auth/README.md

 Todo
 --

-- I would like for email to be unique, but right now that breaks some tests and I do not have any time right now to finish this.
 - The ability to protect creating(and or login) of accounts with CAPTCHA.
 - The ability to protect account creation by sending of emails.
 There is code in place to do this(Authentication.php), but not yet in the example.